globalseismology/avni/docs/FAQ.md

 Why do you provide APIs?
 ------------------------

-We want researchers to spend less time installing complex dependencies, debugging and more on the science.
+We want researchers to spend less time installing complex dependencies or debugging and more on facilitating their science.
 Some users may not have the necessary infrastructure to deal with big data and our scientific codes.
-Moreover, it is very difficult for us to spend time testing legacy and new codes across platforms.
+Moreover, it is very difficult for us to spend time testing legacy and latest codes across platforms.
 We provide Application programming interfaces (APIs) that interface with heavy, legacy codes hosted on our servers so that REM3D installation remains light to serve various applications.

 Is there a cap on the number of calls to the API?
 -------------------------------------------------

 The number of calls are capped at 5000 per day per public user.
 This is limited by the current hardware and as the project evolves, we hope to increase the limit.
-If you find REM3D useful, please let the funding agencies know or leave a public [comment](https://github.com/globalseismology/rem3d/issues).
+If you find REM3D useful or want more features, please let the funding agencies know or leave a public [comment](https://github.com/globalseismology/rem3d/issues).